San Juan County 4-H Excellence Fund

-A 4-H Endowment fund is available to accept donations for the 4-H program.
-The 4-H Endowment supplements 4-H members’ and volunteer leaders’ fundraising efforts to create long-term financial stability and sustainability for Leaders Council funded educational activities.
+The San Juan County 4-H Endowment supplements 4-H members’ and volunteer leaders’ fundraising efforts to create long-term financial stability and sustainability for Leaders Council funded educational activities.
 To meet the changing needs of our County’s youth and to ensure a long-term quality 4-H program, a permanent source of funding is essential.
-The 4-H Endowment, managed by the WA State 4-H Foundation, makes this goal possible.
+The 4-H Endowment, managed by the Washington State Univerity Foundation, makes this goal possible.

-4-H projects and program expansion is generously supported by several local granting groups including: United Way of San Juan County, The San Juan Island Community Foundation, The San Juan Island Prevention Coalition, San Juan County Health & Community Services Prevention Program, San Juan Island Community Network, and the local Granges.
+4-H projects and program expansion is generously supported by several local granting groups including: Orcas Island Community Foundation, United Way of San Juan County, The San Juan Island Community Foundation, The San Juan Island Prevention Coalition, San Juan County Health & Community Services Prevention Program, San Juan Island Community Network, and the local Granges.
 Local businesses provide direct funding support to individual clubs and for Fair activities.

 To reach a greater number of youth through 4-H, we collaborate with many organizations.
-To name a few, we have joined forces with public and private island schools, San Juan Island Family Resource Center, San Juan Mentorship Program, Lopez Island Family Resource Center, Orcas Island Prevention Programs, San Juan Island Prevention Coalition, San Juan Island Parks & Recreation, National Parks Service, and the Oregon Museum of Science & Industry.
+To name a few, we have joined forces with public and private island schools, San Juan Island Family Resource Center, San Juan Island Library, Lopez Island Family Resource Center, Orcas Island Prevention Programs, San Juan Island Prevention Coalition, San Juan Island Parks & Recreation, National Parks Service, and the Oregon Museum of Science & Industry.
 Thank you for your support!